The renovation sees the 95-square-metre, one-bedroom apartment turned into what the architects call one enormous "study room or home library".

 The flat sits within the ISS Normandy Apartments, designed by the Hungarian-Slovak architect László Hudec in 1924 and located in the former French Concession area of Shanghai.

-In contrast to the conventional Chinese apartment layout where the living room and bedroom are regarded as the most important spaces in the home, TAO+C's plan revolves around the study.
+In contrast to the conventional Chinese apartment layout where the living room and bedroom are regarded as the most important spaces in the home, Atelier Tao+C's plan revolves around the study.

 The architects removed all of the interior partition walls to create an open-plan layout and installed double-height floor-to-ceiling smoked oak bookshelves around the apartment's perimeter.

 They also inserted a small mezzanine level to the left of the compact kitchen and dining table.
 A narrow set of stairs leading to it is wrapped with a light bronze mesh handrail and more bookshelves.

 To create the extra height, it was necessary to expose the building's concrete and steel beams, which are supported by an exposed concrete and steel column in the apartment's centre.